VicD1999/tsf/README.md

 # TO DO

-- Data From WF 1 and 2
-- Add data forecast OK
-- Log the time series to avoid skew distribution OK (no change)
-- GRU model OK
-- BRC/ nBRC model OK
-- Make main.py to train the model OK
-- checkpoint / save model OK
 - Train model (LSTM OK)
+- Classic Encoder => Decoder RNN architecture
+- RNN with attention (Nearby OK)
 - Transformers
+- Initialization of the weights of the RNNs
+- Teacher training
+- Make a toy example to test the architectures

 ## Command on vega